 Written Exam 1 hour and 30 minutes

-You will be taught by a mixture of whole-class teaching, practical drama exercises, practical performances and structured written notes.
-Workshops are provided and led by current practitioners and you also get the chance to talk to actors and directors in pre and post-performance talks during theatre visits.
-Use of Lighting, Sound, Digital Camera and Video recording equipment are all common practice within the Drama Department.
+Students will be taught by a mixture of whole-class teaching, practical drama exercises, practical performances and structured written notes.
+Workshops are provided and led by current practitioners and learners also get the chance to talk to actors and directors in pre and post-performance talks during theatre visits.
+Use of lighting, sound, digital camera and video recording equipment are all common practice within the Drama department.

-There are many things you can go on and do with a GCSE in Drama as it provides you with a range of skills to progress further in your education and the work place.
-GCSE Drama will prove valuable to anyone considering a future role or position that requires Creativity, Confidence, Communication, Team work and/or Leaderships skills.
-You could go on to take an A Level in Drama, Theatre Studies or Performance Studies, or a Vocational A Level in Performing Arts or a BTEC National Certificate or Diploma in Performing Arts or Performance Design and Technology.
+There are many things students can go on and do with a GCSE in Drama as it provides them with a range of skills to progress further in their education and the work place.
+GCSE Drama will prove valuable to anyone considering a future role or position that requires creativity, confidence, communication, team work and/or leadership skills.
+Students could go on to take an A level in Drama, Theatre Studies or Performance Studies, or a vocational course in Performing Arts or a BTEC National Certificate or Diploma in Performing Arts or Performance Design and Technology.